MAGALA-RICHARD/reproducible/README.rst

    Some version of python may require specifying python3 instead of python

+   Because listing_3 uses multiprocessing with a progress bar, the bar may not render inline when invoked from a shell script.
+Use one of the alternative run methods below instead.

 Using uv (optional)
 -------------------
 If you prefer the faster ``uv`` installer: